LABOKLIN (UK)| Genetic Diseases | Dogs| Pug Special Offer: DM Exon2 + MH + PDE / NME + PK + PLL

 Breeds

-American Eskimo , American Hairless Terrier , Australian Cattle Dog , Chinese Crested , Danish Swedish Farmdog , Fox Terrier , German Hunting Terrier , Jack Russell Terrier , Jagd Terrier , Lakeland Terrier , Lancashire Heeler , Lucas Terrier , Miniature Bull Terrier , Norfolk Terrier , Norwich Terrier , Parson Russell Terrier (PRT) , Patterdale Terrier , Pug , Rat Terrier , Sealyham Terrier , Teddy Roosevelt Terrier , Tenterfield Terrier , Tibetan Terrier , Toy Fox Terrier , Volpino Italiano , Welsh Terrier , Westphalia Terrier , Wire-haired Fox Terrier , Yorkshire Terrier .
+American Eskimo , American Hairless Terrier , Australian Cattle Dog , Chinese Crested , Danish Swedish Farmdog , Fox Terrier , German Hunting Terrier , Heide Terrier , Jack Russell Terrier , Jagd Terrier , Lakeland Terrier , Lancashire Heeler , Lucas Terrier , Miniature Bull Terrier , Norfolk Terrier , Norwich Terrier , Parson Russell Terrier (PRT) , Patterdale Terrier , Pug , Rat Terrier , Sealyham Terrier , Teddy Roosevelt Terrier , Tenterfield Terrier , Tibetan Terrier , Toy Fox Terrier , Volpino Italiano , Welsh Terrier , Westphalia Terrier , Wire-haired Fox Terrier , Yorkshire Terrier .

 Kennel Club